swr127/beauty_finder/README.md

 ## MVP

 - Fetch and use News API
-- Render the news artcicles related to the beauty industry data on page
+- Render news articles related to the beauty industry on page
-- Enable search functionality so that the user can filter the new articles by related keywords (i.e. vegan, mascara, cruelty-free, sephora, etc.)
+- Enable search functionality so that the user can filter the news articles by related keywords (i.e. vegan, mascara, cruelty-free, sephora, etc.)
 - Implement a responsive design that enables to the user to read the articles and use the search functionality on any device

 ## PostMVP

-- Add advanced CSS feautures to the news articles based on user interaction (i.e. zoom in on image when the user hovers over it)
+- Add advanced CSS features to the news articles based on user interaction (i.e. zoom in on image when the user hovers over it)
 - Use local storage to save user search history

 ## Code Snippet